fys4220/fys4220.github.io/fys4220-jbook/part-information/information_prepare_git.md

 ## Setup up a Github.uio.no repository
-Before you start to work on the assignments and project, you will have to create a git repository on Github.uio.no.
+Before you start to work on the exercises and project, you will have to create a git repository on Github.uio.no.
 A Github *Organization* site called *FYS4220-2022* has already been created for FYS4220.
 If this organization is not visible after you have logged in to Github.uio.no, contact the course instructor.

-The direct link to the organization is https://github.uio.no/FY4220-2022.
+The direct link to the organization is https://github.uio.no/FYS4220-2022.

-* Login in to Github.uio.no and create a new repository in the *FYS4220-2021* organization.
+* Login in to Github.uio.no and create a new repository in the *FYS4220-2022* organization.
 Name the repository as shown in {numref}`assignments_gitrep_name` replacing *lastname* and *firstname* with your respective lastname and firstname.
 ```{figure} ../images/assignments_create_gitrep_name.png
 ---
 width: 60%